PelionIoT/manifest-tool/README.md

 #### `manifest-dev-tool update`

-Same as [`manifest-dev-tool create`](#manifest-dev-tool-create) but also lets you interact with Device Management Portal to run a full update campaign.
+Same as [`manifest-dev-tool create`](#manifest-dev-tool-create) but also lets you interact with Device Management to run a full update campaign.

 The command:

-1. Uploads the payload to Device Management Portal and obtains the URL.
+1. Uploads the payload to Device Management and obtains the URL.
 1. Creates a manifest file with the URL from the previous step and obtains a manifest URL.
 1. Creates an update campaign with the manifest URL from the previous